NOC-MDP/ReSow-Ceeds-V4/docs/AdminGuide.md

         category: "Seagrass Distribution",
         layerSelector: /5xmTtf1fGR/,
         visible: true,
-        data: true
+        data: true,
+        colour: "green.4"
     }]
 ```
-There are four parameters to set, the first is the category name, this is what will be displayed as the layer name
+There are up to five parameters to set, the first is the category name, this is what will be displayed as the layer name
 on the left panel of CEEDS Tool.
 Care should be taken with the name, too long and it will impact the site layout.

 The next parameter is the layerSelector, this is what is used to link layers in mapstyles.json with the category